COBOL Language Support

 The extension enables syntax highlighting for COBOL code.

-Contrasting colors are used in displayed code for ease of identifying and distinguishing keywords, variables, and paragraphs.
+Contrasting colors are used in displayed code for ease of identifying and distinguishing keywords, variables, paragraphs and sections.

 Outline View and Breadcrumb View